shijuanchen/forest_degradation_georgia/README.md

    - CCDC_SMA_advanced: This script allows users to run CCDC-SMA (advanced) directly without using the apps.
 The algorithm is the same with the one used in the apps.
    - CCDC_SMA_basic: This script allows users to run CCDC-SMA (basic) directly without using the apps.
 The algorithm is the same with the one used in the apps.
 3. utilities
-   - ut_CCDC_SMA: functions to retrive CCDC-SMA coefficients.
+   - ut_CCDC_SMA: functions to retrieve CCDC-SMA coefficients.
    - ut_plotter_search: functions used in the time series plotter
-   - ut_workflow: functions functions used to run the CCDC-SMA and classify segments.
+   - ut_workflow: functions used to run the CCDC-SMA and classify segments.